TomaszWoznicki74/CCNA-home-lab/Lab_3_Configure_Verify_and_Troubleshoot_IPv4_Addresses/README.md

 - Cisco Packet Tracer or another network sumulation tool.
 - 2 routers with HWIC-2T card, providing 2 serial ports.

+## Lab Tasks
+1. Configure the hostnames on routers R1 and R2 as illustraded in the Network Diagram.
+2. Configure R1 S0/0/0, which is a DCE, to provide a clock rate of 768 Kbps to R2 (uless you are using GNS3).
+Configure the IP addresses on the Serial interfaces of R1 and R2 as illustrated in the Network Diagram.
+Configure the Loopback interfaces specified in the diagram on R1 and R2.
+3. Use the correct show commands to check:
+- The summary of all configured IP addresses.
+- The status of the interface(up/down or administratively down).
+- The subnet mask applied to the intreface.

 ## Files
 - **configurations/**: Contains the configuration file for the device
 - **documentation/**: Contains the network diagram and detailed instructions.